danpalmieri/Awesome-Painless-SaaS-Starter-Kit/README.md

 # Awesome Painless SaaS Starter Kit
-A opinionated list to help you boost the growth of your next startup.
+An opinionated list to help you boost the growth of your next startup.

 ## Tech Stuff